emu-russia/pureikyubu/Docs/HW/DiskInterface.md

 Immediate commands are used for quick control (stop the motor, start DVD Audio Stream, etc.).

-DI DMA is mainly used to transfer data from DVD (but there is also a "secret" debugging functionality).
+DI DMA is mainly used to transfer data from DVD (but there is also a hidden debugging functionality).

-DVD Audio is streamed (The received PCM sample is transferred directly to AI).
+DVD Audio is streamed, sample-by-sample (The received PCM sample is transferred directly to AI).

 ![Flipper DI](Flipper_DI.png)